steve-gibbons/astra-threat-modeling-framework/comparisons/ASTRA_vs_Other_Methodologies.md

 ASTRA is built around structured interviews and expert discussions rather than rigid checklist completion or attack simulation.

 **Business-First Alignment:**
-Risk identification and prioritization are explicitly tied to business context and organizational impact, not just technical threat likelihood.
+Risk identification and prioritization are explicitly tied to business context and RCID-mapped organizational impact, not just technical threat likelihood.

 **Risk Prioritization Built-In:**
 ASTRA integrates severity, likelihood, repair cost, timeline, difficulty, and residual risk scoring into its standard findings process.